rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 layout: post
 type: post
 disqus: y
-status: draft
 ---

 In the [previous post](/blog/compiler-optimization-i/), I talked about my participation in a compiler optimization contest, where the goal was to compile a program into the smallest possible executable.
 Three languages were allowed for the contest : C, C++ and Racket, a dialect of Lisp/Scheme.
 No one would reasonably choose to use C for a high-level program like a compiler, especially for a contest, so it was really a choice between C++ and Racket, two vastly different languages.

 Whereas the previous post focused on the compiler, this post will focus on the usage of the Racket language to write the compiler.

 As I intend for this post to be more of a discussion on programming languages than an enumeration of Racket features, the focus will lean more towards parts which I did not like than those which I did.
-However, overall, I quite like Racket.
+However, despite some dissatisfactions, I quite like Racket.

 *This is not meant to provide any definite answer on whether Racket is a good or bad language.
 In fact, much of the analysis will be written mostly with respect to my own personal programming preferences and in comparison to languages I am familiar with, mainly C++, Python, F#, C# and Java.*